What are CASS breaches?

 4) Use of a non-standard method without prior approval

-Where any of the above breaches are identified, it can frequently lead auditors to view the firm’s internal client money reconciliation as being non-standard.
+Where any of the above breaches are identified, auditors can view the firm’s internal client money reconciliation as being non-standard.
 In other words, it fails to meet the requirements of a standard method of performing internal client money reconciliations.

-Unfortunately for firms, this will also result in a breach of requirements outlined in CASS 7.15.18 R, which detail the various actions firms must take before using a non-standard method of internal reconciliation.
-This is an automatic consequence where the firm had considered their process to be following a standard method but is later found not be.
+Unfortunately for firms, this will also result in a breach of requirements outlined in CASS 7.15.18 R, which details the various actions firms must take before using a non-standard method of internal reconciliation.
+This is an automatic consequence where the firm had considered their process to be following a standard method, but is later found to not be.

 Nevertheless, if the auditor deems internal reconciliations to be non-standard, they will then expect firms to meet the non-standard method requirements.
 These include documenting reasons for using this method, notifying the FCA of intention to use a non-standard method and providing an auditor report to the FCA detailing whether the firm’s systems and controls are suitable for performing the chosen method.

-These steps will of course not have been taken where the firm believed they were performing a standard method of internal reconciliation and will therefore also be recorded as a breach where this is deemed not to be the case.
+These steps will of course not have been taken where the firm believed they were performing a standard method of internal reconciliation.
+They will therefore be recorded as a breach where this is deemed not to be the case.

 The bottom line